hirenshah7390/full_stack_task_list/README.md

 For fron-end project Client folder has all code.
 I have used below technology to build front-end:

-React-redux and npm with javascript ES-6
+      1. React-redux and npm
+      2. javascript ES-6
+      3. babel tranpiling
+      4. webpack
+      5. eslint

 To start the front end proejct please follow below step.
    1. Go inside the client folder.